erik-h/records/README.md

 This project contains a React front end app for creating, deleting, and displaying records.
 Records are composed of a unique 10 digit ID, a name string, and a phone number string.
-The back end API is abstracted into its own class; currently, a mock back end is used that stores records in-browser memory.
+The back end API is abstracted into its own class; currently, a mock back end is used that stores records in browser memory.

 ### Building